derave-software/adr-tools/src/template.md

 STATUS

-## Context
+## Context and Problem Statement

 The issue motivating this decision, and any context that influences or constrains the decision.

+## Considered Options

+The change options that we're proposing.

 ## Decision

-The change that we're proposing or have agreed to implement.
+The change that we have agreed to implement.

 ## Consequences